ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 29 September 2020.
+   This Internet-Draft will expire on 1 October 2020.

 Copyright Notice